Joe-Spencer/fusion-kcl-export/README.md

 ### Common Issues

+1. **Batch export finds no files**:
+   - Ensure you have a design file open in Fusion 360
+   - Make sure the design is saved to a Fusion 360 project folder (not just local)
-1. **No .f3d files found**: Ensure the selected project folder contains Fusion 360 design files (.f3d extension)
+   - Verify there are other .f3d files in the same project folder

 2. **Export failed**: Check that:
    - Output folder has write permissions
    - Fusion 360 files are not corrupted
    - Sufficient disk space is available
+   - You're logged into Fusion 360 with project access

 3. **Add-in not appearing**: Verify that:
    - Files are in the correct Add-ins directory